ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

 The directed graph _represents_ the undirected graph if we imagine the opposed arrows just canceling each other out.
-For this to work the directed graph must satisfy the condition that "every arrow is associated with a unique partner arrow."
+For this to work, the directed graph must satisfy the condition that "every arrow is associated with a unique partner arrow."
 We can express this idea as a map, in which each arrow gets connected to its unique partner:

 ```{image} assets/Ch3/InversionMap.gif
 :alt: Whoopsy!